 Tell your man to stop smoking, too.
-Lighting up may lower his sperm count and make them swim slower.
+Lighting up may lower their sperm count and make them swim slower.

 Also, if you're having trouble getting pregnant and need in vitro fertilization (IVF), smoking can make it much less successful.

-If you're already pregnant, smoking may cause changes in your baby's reproductive organs that could make it hard for him or her to make a baby later in life.
+If you're already pregnant, smoking may cause changes in your baby's reproductive organs that could make it hard for them to make a baby later in life.

 6. Double Up on Your Vitamins

 If you're thinking about getting pregnant, take a prenatal vitamin with 400 micrograms of folic acid every day.
 It helps prevent birth defects called neural tube defects.